avyfain/optweet/README.md

-# Optweet: An app that pulls Opternative's Tweets
+# Optweet: An app that pulls tweets

 This is a sample application for [*Opternative*](http://www.opternative.com/)